How Far Is Lightning?

 These are what we call as Lightning.
 It seems very fascinating doesn't it?

-"Problems In General Physics" by IE Irodov is highly recommended for Physics Students to deepen and test their knowledge.
+"Problems In General Physics" by IE Irodov and "Concepts of Physics" by H C Verma is highly recommended for Physics Students to deepen and test their knowledge.

 Calculate Your Distance From Lightning

-This following fomula will give your direct distance or (strait distance or displacement) from the point where the lightning started.
+This following formula will give your direct distance or (strait distance or displacement) from the point where the lightning started.

 From practical experiments we have found that the gap between seeing a light and hearing a sound is "5 seconds".